lVlyke/stellar-mod-loader/README.md

 #### Profile backups path

 Overriding this path will allow you to store the profile's backup files at an alternative location.

-### (Linux) Steam Compat Symlinks

-When running a script extender such as SFSE via Steam/Proton, Steam will automatically create a new virtual C drive for it that is different from the virtual C drive used for the game itself.
-This means that when you go to launch the script extender, your config/INI and save files will not be loaded, and instead new ones will be created on the new virtual C drive.

-To avoid having two separate copies of these files, symlinks can be created on the virtual C drive for the script extender that point to the correct directory on the original game's virtual C drive.
-This allows both virtual C drives to use the same directory for reading config and save files.

-Stellar can automate this behavior by enabling **Manage Steam Compat Symlinks** for the profile.

-You will first need to figure out the new virtual C drive directory for the script extender, which will normally be located in `~/.local/share/Steam/steamapps/compatdata`.
-You will see a number of directories in here with numerical IDs.
-One of these directories corresponds to the game ID that Steam assigned to the script extender.
-To determine which game ID is the correct one, you can look at the folder's "Date modified" timestamp to figure out which virtual drive directories were created recently.
-Assuming you added the script extender to Steam recently, the directory should have a Date modified field that matches when it was added to Steam.

-Once you have found the custom game ID, enter it as the **Custom Steam Game ID** for the profile.
-The necessary symlinks will now be created automatically when the profile is deployed.

 ### Profile locking